Editing and proofreading: What’s the difference?

 Finding common ground

 Despite their differences, editing and proofreading often overlap.
-For example, both involve checking for errors in language and grammar, and both aim to correct those pesky spelling and formatting slip-ups.
+For example, both involve checking for language and grammar errors, and both aim to correct those pesky spelling and formatting slip-ups.

 Editing and proofreading also demand a sharp eye for detail and require a good understanding of the English language.
 Editors and proofreaders always ensure the writing adheres to the chosen style guide.